trex-paxos/trex-paxos-jvm/Stack.md

 To exist press Ctrl+d

-Inside jshell import the coee then set the logging to what you would like to see and create a two node cluster:
+Inside jshell import the code then set the logging to what you would like to see and create a two node cluster:

 ```
 jshell> import com.github.trex_paxos.*